ResponseLink

 Real-Time Features

-We designed a dashboard with real-time mapping and color-coded priorities, helping dispatchers quickly identify urgent tasks and reduce response times.
+We designed a dynamic dashboard featuring real-time mapping, color-coded priorities, and notifications to help dispatchers quickly identify urgent tasks and reduce response times.

 Clear Visual Cues